oroinc/documentation/backend/entities-data-management/processes.rst

 oro:process:handle-trigger
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command handles the trigger with a specified identifier and the process name.
+This command executes a process trigger with a specified identifier and the process name.
 The command has two required options:

 - **--id** - the identifier of the ProcessTrigger to handle
 - **--name** - the name of ProcessDefinition.
 The trigger should belong to this ProcessDefinition